 Ownership is not proven through the salvage certificate itself.
 This goes with the car and actually doesn’t prove anything.
 For that reason, Idaho uses salvage pools.
 These refer to vehicle dealers that specifically work in buying and selling salvaged cars.

 When you first purchase a salvage car in Idaho, you can’t get it registered.
 That’s because it is not considered drivable.
 That means, in turn, that you can’t get it insured.
 However once you have gone through the rebuilding process, which includes repairing the vehicle and then getting it retitled through the DMV, then you will be able to get it registered.

-There are a couple of things you need to remember about getting insurance on a rebuilt salvage title:
+There are a couple of things you need to remember about getting insurance from insurer on a rebuilt salvage title:

 - Not all insurance companies will even be willing to offer coverage.
 Don’t be surprised if you get a few denials.